baronnotario/craft_beer_recommendation/Recommender Engine/readme.md

 ### "collaborative_filtering_KNN_&_Item_based(RMSE).ipynb":

 #### It has a collaborative filtering and an item based engines.
 It has been got the RMSE in both cases and a clear idea of the final dataset structure in which it can be seen a low sparsity.
-Maybe to make good predictions it is needed more historical data to try filters and reduce zeros
+Maybe to make good predictions it is needed more historical data to try filters and reduce zeros.

 ### "kneighbors_test_using_beers.ipynb":